Marci Foundation

 SURGICAL MISSION:

-The surgical missions are conducted Monday – Friday, from 8:30 AM to 5:00 PM.
+Our surgical mission will be Monday – Friday, from 8:30 AM to 5:00 PM.
 During this time, surgeons meet with the patients who are scheduled for surgery that day, discuss risks, benefits, alternatives, indications of surgery, and post-op surgical follow-up plan.
-Additionally, the preop exam is performed, labs are reviewed, and consents are signed.
-After the preop exam, patients are brought to ORs where they receive the spinal/epidural anesthesia to numb them from waist down.
+Additionally, the preop exam is performed, labs are reviewed, and final surgical consents are signed.
+After the preop exam, patients are brought to operating rooms where they receive the spinal/epidural anesthesia to numb them from waist down.
 The surgical team performs a surgical prep on the vulva/vagina and covers their lower half in a sterile drape.
 The clitoral restoration surgery is performed, and afterwards, patients are cleaned and transferred out of the operating room to recover in the post-op nursing area.
 After a few hours of observation, patients are sent home with a family member or friend.

 Each CRS case takes about 45 minutes – 1 hour; about 10 cases are performed per day.